 Since healthcare is a highly specific industry, building hospital management software requires a diverse array of custom features seldom used in other spheres.
 HMS functionality can generally be divided into two main directions: the first is oriented on management tasks, while the second focuses on patient care.

 Let’s take a closer look into the features you’ll need in a hospital management system.

-Now that we have summarized the types and features of a hospital management system, we can move on to looking at the tech stack of your future HMS.
+Now that we have summarized the types and hospital management software features of a hospital management system, we can move on to looking at the tech stack of your future HMS.

 We’ve asked our top experts to share the framework, programming languages, databases, and cloud storage technologies needed to create hospital management software.